alzeric/ult_guit_downloader/README.md

 BTC Address: 3Kq2EmoxHqhRjPkmdbe2tK5qjvkoC1etiV

-Hey and you keep being awesome, May the guitar/bass Rock Gods shine down on you and bath you in Musical Glory!
+Hey and you keep being awesome, May the guitar/bass Rock Gods shine down on you and bathe you in Musical Glory!